IFAR Journal

 - LINDSAY S. COOK, Ph.D., Assistant Teaching Professor of Architectural History, Penn State University and Chair, the Digital Resources Committee of the International Center of Medieval Art.

 The fourth speaker, GEORGE WHEELER, Ph.D., Senior Research Scholar, Dept. of Scientific Research, Metropolitan Museum of Art; Senior Scientist, Highbridge Materials Consulting; and Adjunct Professor, Univ. of Pennsylvania and Columbia University, participated in the panel discussion published in the Journal, moderated by Nancy Wu.
-An Update by Sharon Flecher, Ph.D., IFAR’s Executive Director, is also included.
+An Update by Sharon Flescher, Ph.D., IFAR’s Executive Director, is also included.

 A Previously Unknown Edmondson Sculpture Identified by IFAR